fatemehN/ReproducibilityStudy/exp1/TransTSEG/README.md

 3- Copy and paste the python file 'TMLR_Supp/exp1/TransTSEG/anchor_target.py' to the 'TransT/pysot/datasets/' directory.

-5- From TransTSEG folder on TMLR directory(TMLR_Supp/code/TransTSEG), copy and paste all of the python files 'TMLR_Supp/code/TransTSEG/*.py' to the (TransT/pytracking/exp1) of the tracker folder.
+5- From the TransTSEG folder in the ReproducibilityStudy directory(ReproducibilityStudy/code/TransTSEG), copy and paste all of the python files 'TMLR_Supp/code/TransTSEG/*.py' to the (TransT/pytracking/exp1) of the tracker folder.

-6- Add a new entry to trackers.ini file in "vot2022_workspace" directory(TransT/vot2022_workspace) as follows:
+6- Add a new entry to the trackers.ini file in the "vot2022_workspace" directory(TransT/vot2022_workspace) as follows:
 ####################################

 [TransT_SPARK]